Skip to main content

 In the agent response, the agent will typically explain the logic it used to arrive at the returned insight, and share results in the form of tables, pivots, and visualizations.
 Users can interact with results in similar ways that they'd interact with a published app; they can hover over visualizations for tooltips, and explore from cells to make tweaks to visualizations the agent produces.
 For example, if the agent produces a stacked bar chart to visualize a result, a user could continue analysis manually by exploring from the chart to change the field that is colored by, and change the visualization type.

-Of course, users can also ask follow up questions in their Threads to tweak results.
+Of course, users can also ask follow up questions in their threads to tweak results.

 Sharing